 Policies to combat fraud, theft, bribery and corruption are in place, not only in order to protect public finance, but also to ensure the veracity of the statutory rolls, lists and registers that the Assessor & ERO is required to provide.
-The Assessor and ERO works closely with Police Scotland at a local and national level and through the requirement to work with the Government Digital Service our IT facilities must meet and maintain Public Service Network accreditation.
-The organisation has also achieved the UK Government's Cyber Essentials Plus accreditation.
+The Assessor and ERO works closely with Police Scotland at a local and national level.
+Moves to increase IT resilience and effectiveness with entering into a shared services agreement for with Aberdeenshire council's IT team.